DragonSenses/Algorithms/LeetCode/62-unique-paths/problem.md

 }
 ```

-However, the recusrive solution is not efficient due to overlapping subproblems.
+However, the recursive solution is not efficient due to overlapping subproblems.
 Therefore, we will use it as a stepping stone to develop a dynamic programming solution.

 We can use a DP table to store the number of unique paths to each cell, thus avoiding the redundant calculations.